PUTNEY -- Tropical Storm Irene splashed Vermont onto the front pages and lead stories of the national media.

 "We are worried about losing that business," Dodge said.

-Dodge just learned that the Vermont Life Wine and Harvest Festival, which was scheduled to be held at Mount Snow later this
+Dodge just learned that the Vermont Life Wine and Harvest Festival, which was scheduled to be held at Mount Snow later this month, has been canceled.

 And while Bennington's Garlic Festival is on for this weekend, Dodge is unable to make it because Route 9 is closed.